You have a new filter in a tank with fresh-water and before you know it, the water is already dirty! This is the reason your turtle tank gets cloudy.

 Some of them also contain starter cultures of beneficial bacteria, which can really boost the bacteria balance in your tank.

 These are good to use immediately after cleaning your tank filter or when doing a complete or half water change.
 You should use them while your turtle is in the tank, as the bacteria needs to consume your turtle’s waste in order to remain alive.

 Opposite to bacteria supplements and water conditioners, UV sterilizers are better at keeping your water clean, rather than doing the work of the initial tank cycle period.
 UV Sterilizers are very efficient and are a great way to keep your turtle tank water clean.
-If you are interested in getting one, I recommend buying this one from chewy.
+If you are interested in getting one, I recommend buying this one from amazon.